bianca9901/zen-zone/README.md

 ![Schedule section](documentation/schedule-of-the-week.png)

 ### Membership selection section
-* Is meant to give the visitor information about the different prices and membership plans.
+* This section is meant to give the visitor information about the different prices and membership plans.
 It also includes rules for cancelation of membership etc.
 ![Become a member section](documentation/become-a-member-section.png)

 ### The Footer
 * Has social media icons that when pressed will open up in a new tab.
-It also has a general email for the studio's receptionists.
+It also has a general email for the studios' receptionists.
 And lastly, it has the location once again since it is important for a local studio.
 ![Footer](documentation/the-footer.png)